bommert/stabm/paper/paper.md

 # Acknowledgements

-This work was supported by German Research Foundation (DFG), Project RA 870/7-1 and Collaborative Research Center SFB 876, A3.
+This work was supported by the German Research Foundation (DFG), Project RA 870/7-1, and Collaborative Research Center SFB 876, A3.

 # References